misonou/jquery-scrollable/README.md

     // CSS styles applied to the glowing effect element
     glowStyle: {},

+    // CSS selector specifying sections of content of which sticky header will be shown for
+    sticky: '',

+    // CSS selector specifying which element to be cloned
+    // and be placed at the top or bottom of scrolling area
+    stickyHandle: '',

+    // specify sticky header mode
+    stickyToBottom: false,

+    // CSS class applied to the cloned sticky handle
+    stickyClass: 'sticky',

     // specify an event listener for the touchMove event
     touchMove: null,